dhanabalmani-exp/agilisium/README.md

 # Agilisium Product
-Provide REST API with basic authendication
+Provide REST API with basic authentication

-This is porject developed with Java, Spring boot web, securiy modules.
+This is project developed with Java, Spring boot web, security modules.

 ### Prerequisites:
  - Java 8 or later